ken-david/cybersecurity-labs/README.md

 No flags, passwords, or solutions are shared that violate platform rules.

 ## Goal
-To demonstrate my hands-on cybersecurity learning and readiness for an SOC Analyst role.
+To demonstrate my hands-on cybersecurity learning